Summary of Orbits Explained

 In anticipation of being able to determine the position and tangential velocity of the planet, we can draw two representative positions of the hododyne on such a hodograph circle.
 One hododyne position, drawn on the left side of the circle, is arranged so that its segments AC and AB are less than 90 degrees from each other.
 The other hododyne position, on the right side of the circle, is arranged so that the angle between those segments is greater than 90 degrees:

-Referring to the diagram above, we can see that the planet is always on an elliptical curve as follows:
+Let’s see why the hododyne diagram above proves that a planet is always on an elliptical curve:

 Note that in the hodograph the line AB is the radius of the outer circle.
 Here is a hint about how we will proceed.
 We will let the line AB spin around point A so that point B traces a circle.
 We will examine what happens to triangles such as BFG and BCH as line AB spins.
 But before we take line AB for a spin, let’s look closely at the hododyne in our diagram.
 Since for any hododyne, point F is a bisector of the connecting segment CB, there are two similar triangles created, CFG and BFG, when we draw the extra dotted line CG.
-Let’s use those similar triangles to demonstrate that an ellipse will be traced once we let line AB spin, and that G, the planet’s position, is always on that ellipse and that A and C are the two foci of that ellipse.
+We will use those similar triangles to demonstrate that an ellipse will be traced once we let line AB spin, and that G, the planet’s position, is always on that ellipse and that A and C are the two foci of that ellipse.
 It is worthwhile to note that point A is the center of the hodograph circle and also represents the position of the Sun at one focus of the ellipse.
 Look at the line AB.
 It is of constant length since it is one of the line segments of the hododyne.
 Note that the length of CG added to the length AG must be equal to the length of AB since the length of CG is equal to the length of BG by the similar triangles, CFG and BFG, mentioned above.
 So BG + AG = BA = CG + GA.
 In other words CG + GA = a constant length equal to BA, the length of the spinning part of the hododyne.
 Now observe that C and A are fixed points since A is the bend between the parts of the hododyne and C is the end of one of the parts of the hododyne.
-By studying the diagram we can see that point G is on an ellipse since the sum of its distances, CG and GA to the fixed points A and C is a constant.
-When we let line AB spin we can pause at any instant of time and be justified in stating that point G is the location of a planet and that point A is the location of the Sun because we have constrained point G to behave in the context of a geometrical inverse proportion machine that requires point G to sweep out equal areas in equal instants of time.
-Thus the planet at point G travels an elliptical path around the Sun as indicated by the hododyne.
+By studying the diagram we can see that point G is on an ellipse since the sum of its distances, GA and CG to the fixed points A and C is a constant.
+Thus the planet at point G travels an elliptical path around the Sun as determined by the hododyne.

 1. As the hododyne part AB spins around the hododyne part AC, the length of the segment AG represents the distance from the planet to the Sun.